aknackiron/testdroid-documentation/index.md

 ---
 layout: frontpage
-title: Home
+title: Welcome to Bitbar Testing Cloud Online Documentation
 ---

-# Welcome to Testdroid Cloud Online Documentation!

 - In addition to the documentation on these pages, check [our available](https://github.com/bitbar/testdroid-samples/) code on	Github.
 There are samples, code snippets and guides.
 	- &#xf113;